Egg (Whole) (1 Large) and Bacon (Cured, Pan-Fried, Cooked) (1 Slice Cooked)

 How to consume Bacon (Cured, Pan Fried, Cooked), Egg (Whole) without glucose spikes

-Pair your meal with high-fiber, non-starchy vegetables like spinach, kale, or broccoli.
-These can help slow down the absorption of glucose into the bloodstream.
+Include a side of non-starchy vegetables such as spinach, bell peppers, or kale.
+These can help slow the absorption of glucose into your bloodstream.

 Add Healthy Fats

-Engage in light physical activity, such as a walk after your meal, to help your body use glucose more efficiently.
+Engage in a light walk or gentle exercise after your meal to help your body utilize glucose more efficiently and prevent spikes.

 Monitor Meal Timing